 - The home address on the FAFSA does not match the address on the tax return

-For applicants that cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
+For applicants who cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
 See Option 2 below.

 OPTION 2: Request an IRS “Tax Return Transcript” ONLINE or by MAIL